Ventanas Mexico

 • Small printed Spanish dictionary

-• At least 1 credit card set up for cash withdrawals (Don’t forget to set up pin number before you leave, it’s different from your debit card.)
+• At least 1 credit card set up for cash withdrawals in addition to your debit card (Don’t forget to set up pin number before you leave, it’s a different pin from your debit card.)

 • A place/booklet where pin numbers are written down (even experienced expats have confessed to going blank in unfamiliar surroundings when under the stress of losing a debit card)